Home » Edgar Allan Poe’s Biography

 Poe attended some of the best schools that were available and was admitted into the University of Virginia in 1825.
 But he was forced to quit because of bad debt and the inability of his foster father to loan him any money.
 Soon after, Edgar Allan Poe left for Boston, where he enlisted in the army and also published his first collection of poetry called ‘Tamerlane and Other Poems‘.

 Poe’s foster father proved to be rather cruel when he refused to give him any funds because of which he obtained a dismissal from the army.
-Edgar Allan Poe then went to live with his aunt Mrs. Maria Clemm at Baltimore.
+Edgar Allan Poe then went to live with his aunt Mrs. Maria Clemm in Baltimore.

 Edgar Poe’s Writing Career